NorthWestern Energy Group, Inc. research snapshot

 information Richness

 B-level information richness.
-NWE is a mid-cap regulated utility with SEC filings, analyst coverage, rate case records, and public commission documents, but coverage depth is thinner than for large-cap utilities and the pending merger with Black Hills introduces deal-specific uncertainties that reduce comparability.
+NWE is a mid-cap regulated utility with complete SEC filings, a fresh Q2 2026 earnings release, a Form 10-Q, analyst coverage, and rate case documents, but the pending merger with Black Hills adds deal-specific uncertainty and coverage depth is thinner than for large-cap utilities.

 bias Check